doctrine vs jsdoc vs acorn vs esprima

 Select Esprima for a comprehensive and standards-compliant parsing solution that generates an AST, making it suitable for static analysis and tooling that requires deep code inspection.

-README for acorn
+README for doctrine

 Installation